 Eastern phoebes are one of the earliest spring migrants and may even arrive in breeding areas before winter is fully finished.
 These birds were the first to be banded in North America when John James Audubon tied silver wire around the legs of eastern phoebes, and discovered that these birds return to the same nesting sites each year.

 These birds are monogamous.
-The nest is built of mud pellets and moss, lined with grass, feathers, leaves and similar material.
-Nests are typically low, attached to a vertical surface such as walls, stream banks or rocky cliffs, and may even be built on top of old nests.
-Eastern phoebes often nest under bridges, overpasses, eaves or culverts, and are comfortable nesting in close proximity to humans.
+The nest is built of mud pellets and moss, lined with grass, feathers, leaves, and similar material.
+Nests are typically low, attached to a vertical surface such as walls, stream banks, or rocky cliffs, and may even be built on top of old nests.
+Eastern phoebes often nest under bridges, overpasses, eaves, or culverts, and are comfortable nesting in close proximity to humans.

 The oval-shaped eggs are white and are occasionally spotted with red-brown flecks.
 There are 2-8 eggs in a typical brood, and a mated pair may raise 2-3 broods each year.
 A third brood is usually only common in southernmost populations where the breeding season is longest.
-After the eggs are laid, the female parent incubates them for 15-17 days, and after the altricial young hatch, both parents feed the nestlings for an additional 15-16 days.
+After the eggs are laid, the female parent incubates them for 15-17 days, and after the chicks hatch, both parents feed the nestlings for an additional 15-16 days.

 Eastern phoebes occasionally hybridize with black phoebes, and they are also subject to brood parasitism from brown-headed cowbirds.

 These flycatchers are not considered threatened or endangered, and thanks to more available bridges and overpasses to serve as nesting sites, their range is gradually expanding.
 Minimizing pesticide use and avoiding disturbing nests are good steps to help these birds continue to thrive.